Why They Do It

 - Sexual frustration

 Another potential reason individuals use child pornography is that it is how they deal with their own childhood sexual abuse.
-This is a way for them to get a control over that part of themselves.
+This is a way for them to get control over that part of themselves.
 Or, as a result of sexualization early in life, they understand sexuality and childhood to be related.

 Ultimately, perpetrators have multiple reasons for viewing child pornography, but it is never justified.
 Whatever the reason, the end result is that children are harmed, molested, and abused to produce this content.
 Viewing the content supports the creation, therefore it supports the abuse.